imdhemy/imdhemy.github.io/_posts/testing/2022-03-01-what-is-a-unit-test.md

 verifies the system from the end-user point of view including all the external services or applications this app integrates with.

+---
+“Programmer tests should be sensitive to behaviour changes and insensitive to structural changes. (…) If I care about the order of operations, I’ve designed the system wrong” — Kent Beck (the Detroit School)
+“If I have an object that has behaviour and I’m doing “Tell, Don’t Ask” then I can only test interactions.” — Steve Freeman (the London School)

+---
+It’s time to spend some time with your test code.
+Introduce common fixtures (factories, builders, object mothers) and reuse them across your tests.
+They should be expressed in the domain language and read well.
+You want them to tell you a story about how the system sticks together.
+Maybe you can not only simplify the test setup but the system itself?
+If it’s still too complex, perhaps your module is trying to do too much.
+Is there a problem with the design?
+Bring another pair of eyes and review it again.
+The quality of the test code is as important as the quality of the production code.
+It’s your documentation.
+Tests must be cheap to write, easy to read, simple to change.

+---

+Command Query Separation
+Discipline for Managing Side Effects
+Manage side effects within your code by controlling how and where they occur.
+Write functions such that if they change state, they do not return values.
+And if they return values, they do not change state.
+For example, instead of returning error codes, throw exceptions to indicate a failed state change (such as a database update or user login)